KillianLynch/local-lab-dev/23ai-new-features/new-domains/new-domains.md

     constraint coordinates check (latitude between -90 and 90 and longitude between -180 and 180);
     </copy>
     ```
 3. Flexible Domain Example: For the flexible domain, let's consider a scenario where we want to store contact information for individuals.
-We'll create domains for different types of contacts and dynamically select the appropriate domain based on the contact type.
+We'll create Data Usecase Domains for different types of contacts and dynamically select the appropriate domain based on the contact type.

     ```
     <copy>
-    -- Drop the domains if they already exists drop domain if exists personal_contact_dom force;
+    -- Drop the Data Usecase Domains if they already exists drop domain if exists personal_contact_dom force;
     drop domain if exists business_contact_dom force;
     drop domain if exists default_contact_dom force;